-- Authorities in which the site is located; - Authorities whose plans and projects may potentially have an impact on European sites; and - Organisations who have particular environmental interests in the listed European sites.
+- Authorities in which the site is located; - Authorities whose plans and projects may potentially have an impact on European sites; and - Organisations that have particular environmental interests in the listed European sites.

 Consultees were sent the report via email or they received a printed copy where the email address was not available.
-The original consultation list was as follows:

-Gloucestershire:
+The report was also made available to all stakeholders and member of the public on Gloucestershire County Council's website.